strapi/strapi/packages/utils/upgrade/README.md

 Codemods are a scripted way to refactor code.
 Here we are providing and running these scripts for users for any changes necessary in user code between Strapi versions.

-For example, if we need to rename a package used by Strapi projects, instead of instructing users to change the package, we provide a script that searches through the user's project and does the replacement for them.
+For example, if we need to rename a package used by Strapi projects, instead of instructing users to change the import, we provide a script that searches through the user's project and does the replacement for them.

 ### Data Migrations